WATCH: Greater Victoria’s top stories - Victoria News

-The top Victoria stories for October 3 are brought to you by Victoria Video Network (VVN).
+The top Greater Victoria stories for Oct.
+7 are brought to you by Victoria Video Network (VVN).

-A man who helped fundraise for free prostate cancer tests ended up using it to save his own life.
-Svein Haugen is now once again urging other men to get tested early.
+Extinction Rebellion plans to block the Johnson Street bridge as part of a nationwide #BridgeOut campaign.
 For more information on this story, click here.

-A business that has been in Sidney for 15 years is closing.
-Alan Mayfield, owner-operator of the Victoria Lavender Store on Beacon Avenue, is closing the business to retire but says the business will remain open until all product has sold.
+“Not every hero wears a cape, plan and practice your escape!” is the campaign focus for 2019 Fire Prevention Week.
 For more information on this story, click here.

 For more information on the stories featured in VVN’s highlight video, please visit the links above.